Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 # Tool offsets and orientation
 Currently only X, Y, Z position information from G10 is used, later the orientation can be set by using U, V, W (or A, B, C) also.
 I'm aware that there are different possibilites in CNC to define tool endpoints, so this part will be enhanced.

+# Letters cartesian vs axis

+Some Drive and G-Code Letters have different meanings, depending on context:
+* cartesian coordinates of XYZUVW in mm position or distance
+* orientation AB, BC, AC in degrees, IJK tool vector in radians
+* drive letters like XYZUVWABC as reference for a specific actuator/stepper

+In G-Code the two meanings are mixed unhappily, some examples:

+* normal G1 X Y Z A B => X, Y, Z movements with A B rotations (5 axis CNC) or IJK for using vector tools
+* G1 H2 X Y Z U V W => movements of single motors
+* G31 X Y Z => X, Y, Z distances
+* G10 X Y Z => offsets from reference
+* M92, M203, M566, M201, M906 XYZUVW => stepper letter related
+* M574 X, Y, Z => stepper letter related